Mirijamz/MiGIS/README.md

 Before importing the imagery into QGIS, spatial reference points have to be created using image processing software (see Inkscape template file: [MiGIS_TS_ref_temp.svg](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_TS_ref_temp.svg)).
 These reference points match the dimensions provided by [MiGIS_georef.points](https://github.com/Mirijamz/MiGIS-script/blob/main/MiGIS_georef.points) and are used for straightforward georeferentiation, using QGIS Georeferencer and a metric CRS (coordinate reference system), for example UTM.

 ### Classification training
-For the semi-supervised classification approach, user defined ROIs (Regions of Interest) should cover the variety of the thin section’s composition: pore space, groundmass, coarse fraction (e.g. quartz), organic remains (e.g. charcoal), pedofeatures such as clay coatings, iron oxide nodules and precipitates (e.g. micrite).
-Create a new polygon shapefile and add numeric class (integer) and a class description/label (string) field to the ROIs.
+For the semi-supervised classification approach, user defined ROIs (Regions of Interest) should cover the variety of the thin section’s composition: pore space, groundmass, coarse fraction (e.g. sand/gravel), organic remains (e.g. charcoal), pedofeatures such as clay coatings, iron oxide nodules and precipitates (e.g. micrite).
+To collect ROIs in a training data set, create a new polygon shapefile layer with a numeric class (integer) and a class description/label (string) field.

 ### Classification and quantification
-After creating the classification model in MiGIS 2.1 and based on the cropped multi-band raster of MiGIS 1, it can be classified in MiGIS 3.
+After creating the classification model in[MiGIS 2.1](https://github.com/Mirijamz/MiGIS-script/blob/main/README.md#migis-21-train-algorithm) and based on the (cropped) multi-band raster of [MiGIS 1](https://github.com/Mirijamz/MiGIS-script/blob/main/README.md#migis-1-preprocess-ts-images), it can be classified in [MiGIS 3](https://github.com/Mirijamz/MiGIS-script/blob/main/README.md#migis-22-roi-evaluation-optional).
 For the accuracy assessment, the creation of a confusion matrix, another training dataset with independent reference ROIs must be available.
-Based on the classification map created by MiGIS 3, class area statistics (in m²) are also generated.
+Based on the classification map created with MiGIS 3, class area statistics (in m²) are also generated.

+(see [MiGIS 1](https://github.com/Mirijamz/MiGIS-script/blob/main/README.md#migis-1-preprocess-ts-images)).
+Based on this data set, training areas (ROI - Regions of Interest) are collected using a costum vector polygon shapefile.
+Each ROI polygon should include an ID (unique, consecutive number) and be assigned to a user-defined class (one value per class).
+If necessary, a field with a class description (label) can be added.
+Each classification process requires at least two classes, each with a minimum of one ROI polygon.
+The selected area of each ROI polygon determines the number of pixels used for training the respective class.
+Each class should include approximately equal numbers of ROIs (pixel counts).
+Also, misclassifications might occur due to abundant similarity of pixel values between separate classes.
+ROI validity can be estimated before the actual classification by running [MiGIS 2.2](https://github.com/Mirijamz/MiGIS-script/blob/main/README.md#migis-22-roi-evaluation-optional).
+Based on the training dataset a Random Forest classification model can be produced using [MiGIS 2.1](https://github.com/Mirijamz/MiGIS-script/blob/main/README.md#migis-21-train-algorithm).
+After running the classification in [MiGIS 3](https://github.com/Mirijamz/MiGIS-script/blob/main/README.md#migis-22-roi-evaluation-optional)

 ### Related publication:
 Zickel, M., Kehl, M., Gröbner, M. o(in prep.).
 MiGIS: Digital soil and sediment thin sections analyses using an open-source GIS Machine Learning approach.
 Applied Computing and Geosciences.